nnaisense/pytorch_sym3eig/README.md

 --------------------------------------------------------------------------------

-The operator works on all floating point data types and is implemented both for CPU and GPU with custom kernels.
+The operator works on 32 and 64 bit floating point data types and is implemented both for CPU and GPU with custom kernels.
 Implementations include forward and backward steps.

 ## Installation

-Ensure that at least PyTorch 1.0.0 is installed, checkout repository and run:
+Ensure that at least PyTorch >= 1.0.0 is installed, checkout repository and run:

 ```
 python setup.py install